david-yu/leroy-jenkins/README.md

 # leroy-jenkins

-The greatest jenkins to rule them all.
+The greatest Jenkins to rule them all!

 ## Build application using Jenkins